-[NOTE: Participation in a "concerted attack" is a subject dealt with at para 90 of Jogee.
+[NOTE: Participation in a 'concerted attack' is a subject dealt with at para 90 of Jogee.
 In cases where the involvement of D is more distant in time from the killing a direction as per para 97 of Jogee may be called for.
-Further, on this scenario a judge would need to think carefully about the basis upon which manslaughter may be left to the jury to consider as there is an argument that D may be guilty of this offence by participating in the unlawful act that resulted in death - Church.
-233 Accordingly, discussions with the advocates before settling upon the directions and route to verdict will be of critical importance.]
+Further, on this scenario a judge would need to think carefully about the basis upon which manslaughter may be left to the jury to consider as there is an argument that D may be guilty of this offence by participating in the unlawful act that resulted in death - Church.273 Further, in a case where V may not have been the intended target, the directions will need to encompass the law as explained in BHV.274 Accordingly, discussions with the advocates before settling upon the directions and route to verdict will be of critical importance.]